Mexican Americans: 19th-century and Early 20th-century Mexican migration

-Late 20th century
+Late 20th century to early 21st century

 While Mexican Americans are concentrated in the Southwest: California, Arizona, New Mexico, and Texas, during World War I many moved to industrial communities such as St. Louis, Chicago, Detroit, Cleveland, Pittsburgh, and other steel-producing regions, where they gained industrial jobs.
 Like European immigrants, they were attracted to work that did not require proficiency in English.
 Industrial restructuring in the second half of the century put many Mexican Americans out of work in addition to people of other ethnic groups.
 Their industrial skills were not as useful in the changing economies of these areas.

 The Delano grape strike was influenced by the Filipino-American farm worker strike in Coachella Valley, May 1965.
-In which Migrant Filipino-American workers asked for a $0.15/hour raise.
+Migrant Filipino-American workers asked for a $0.15/hour raise.

-The 1965 Delano grape strike, sparked by mostly Filipino American farmworkers, became an intersectional struggle when labor leaders and voting rights and civil rights activists Dolores Huerta, founder of the National Farm Workers Association and her co-leader César Chávez united with the strikers to form the United Farm Workers.
-Huerta's slogan "Sí, se puede" (Spanish for "Yes we can"), was popularized by Chávez's fast and became a rallying cry for the Chicano Movement or Mexican American civil rights movement.
+The 1965 Delano grape strike, sparked by mostly Filipino American farmworkers, became an intersectional struggle when labor leaders and voting rights and civil rights activists Dolores Huerta, founder of the National Farm Workers Association, and her co-leader César Chávez united with the strikers to form the United Farm Workers.
+Huerta's slogan "Sí, se puede" (Spanish for "Yes we can"), was popularized by Chávez's fast.
+It became a rallying cry for the Chicano Movement or Mexican-American civil rights movement.
 The Chicano movement aimed for a variety of civil rights reforms and was inspired by the civil rights movement; demands ranged from the restoration of land grants to farm workers' rights, to enhanced education, to voting and political rights, as well as emerging awareness of collective history.
 The Chicano walkouts of antiwar students is traditionally seen as the start of the more radical phase of the Chicano movement.

+Mexican Americans were found to place more importance on social and economic issues than they do on immigration.
+Those who are not citizens care considerably more about social issues.
+Both citizens and noncitizens identify ethnic issues as the key problem that Mexican Americans face, highlighting the need for stronger community and political organization.

-Since there weren't many job opportunities in their country, Mexicans moved to the United States to help them receive a job.
-However, when they came to the United States their wages were extremely low.
+Since there were not many job opportunities in their country, Mexicans moved to the United States to gain work.
+They often had to settle for low-paying jobs, including as agricultural workers.

 During this period, civil rights groups such as the National Mexican-American Anti-Defamation Committee were founded.
 By the early 21st century, the states with the largest percentages and populations of Mexican Americans are California, Arizona, New Mexico, Texas, Colorado, Nevada and Utah.
 There have also been markedly increasing populations in Oklahoma, Pennsylvania and Illinois.

-In terms of religion, Mexican Americans are primarily Roman Catholic.
+In terms of religion, Mexican Americans are primarily Roman Catholic, which was largely established in culture during the Spanish and Mexican periods.
 A large minority are Evangelical Protestants.
 Notably, according to a Pew Hispanic Center report in 2006 and the Pew Religious Landscape Survey in 2008, Mexican Americans are significantly less likely than other Latino groups to abandon Catholicism for Protestant churches.